weaam-1424/Engine-operation-algorithm/README.md

 # Engine-operation-algorithm
-### Algorithm for operating servo tensor motors to form the robot's walking motion :
+### Algorithm to control servo motors to produce a walking motion for a robot :

 1. *Mechanical Design*:
    - Design the robot's legs and body structure.
 Consider using lightweight materials like straws or 3D-printed parts.